Therapeutic Recreation Specialization

 What is Therapeutic Recreation?

-Therapeutic recreation uses recreation and variety of diverse activities to improve the physical, cognitive, emotional, and social functional to improve the quality of life for an individual.
+Therapeutic recreation uses recreation and a variety of diverse activities to improve the physical, cognitive, emotional, and social functional to improve the quality of life for an individual.
 Therapeutic recreation professionals believe that recreation can change a life for the better.

 Description of Program